Jhgomez/redes2/Commands.md

 1. Configure all **FastEthernet** ports.
 Enable computers to send packets to other networks through the switch and the router by configuring the **fastethernet** port that connects the switch and the router.
     * **int fa0/0**: access the interface
-    * **ip address 192.168.1.1 255.255.255.0**: assign an ip address and the subnetmask, note this ip address will be the **default gateway** that will be configured in the pc, since there is three networks in this example the last two set of numbers vary per router like 1.0, 2.0 and 3.0
+    * **ip address 192.168.1.1 255.255.255.0**: assign an ip address and the subnetmask, note this ip address will be the **default gateway** that will be **configured in the pc**, since there is three networks in this example the last two set of numbers vary per router like 1.X, 2.X and 3.X
     * **no shut**: this will turn the interface on

     *Imagine the case that there is 3 LANs an each LAN has ip of 200.10.10.0, 200.10.20.0 and 200.10.30.0, respectavaly.
 Bare in mind that *